Skip to main content

 Updated

-User journeys are useful because they show where people move forward, where they hesitate, and where the experience breaks.
+User journeys show where people move forward, where they hesitate, and where the experience breaks.

 What a User Journey Really Represents